 Place the ginger and salted chicken (don’t rinse) breast side up in a pot large enough so it can be covered completely with the water.
 Fill the pot with cold tap water to cover the chicken by at least an inch.
 Bring it to a boil, skim off the foam, lower the heat to as low as your stove can go and cover the pot.

-Cook the chicken for 40 – 45 minutes depending on the size.
-After 40 minutes, poke the thickest part of the thigh with a knife and if it bleeds cover and cook for another 5 minutes.
+Cook the chicken (see chart below) depending on the size.
+After 45 minutes, poke the thickest part of the thigh with a knife and if it bleeds cover and cook for another 5 - 10 minutes.

 Aproximate cooking time;